Pediatric Patients in the Emergency Department

 Are you interested in hosting a TREKK Roadshow at your hospital?

 What?
 The Saskatchewan TREKK Roadshow is a day-long continuing medical education opportunity for physicians, nurses, respiratory therapists, paramedics, and any other health care professionals who treat critically unwell children.
-This day of learning focuses on providing care to the critically unwell children who present to your emergency departments, with each Roadshow delivering a combination of didactic classroom learning, procedural skills development, and SIM practice.
+This day-of-learning focuses on providing care to the critically unwell children who present to your emergency departments, with each Roadshow delivering a combination of didactic classroom learning, procedural skills development, and SIM practice.
 Attendees will be given a collection of expert-reviewed resources, as well as a certificate of attendance.
 Physicians are eligible for MOC credits.

 Who?
 This hands-on learning opportunity was developed in collaboration between the Department of Emergency Medicine and the Division of Pediatric Emergency Medicine; Department of Pediatrics.
+Our content is derived from the www.trekk.ca resources.

 How: The Saskatchewan TREKK Roadshow is generously funded by the Saskatchewan Medical Association.
 The event is provided free of charge to learners.